0xbythesecond/Microsoft-Defender-for-Cloud/README.md

 </details>

 Conclusion:
 In this lesson, I have learned how to configure and implement Microsoft Defender for Cloud in Azure.
-By following the tasks, I have successfully onboarded Microsoft Defender for Cloud, reviewed recommendations, and implemented Just in time VM Access.
+By following the tasks, I have successfully onboarded Microsoft Defender for Cloud, reviewed recommendations, and implemented Just in Time VM Access.
 Microsoft Defender for Cloud provides enhanced security and threat protection for your cloud resources, helping one safeguard their Azure environment.

+<p align="right">Continue to <a href="https://github.com/0xbythesecond/Microsoft-Sentinel">Microsoft Sentinel (SIEM)</a></p>